microsoft/SEAL/README.md

 ### Examples

 Using Microsoft SEAL will require the user to invest some time in learning fundamental concepts in homomorphic encryption.
-The code comes with heavily commented examples that are designed to gradually teach such concepts as well as to demonstrate a large fraction of the API.
+The code comes with heavily commented examples that are designed to gradually teach such concepts as well as demonstrate a large fraction of the API.
-The examples are available (and identical) in C++ and C#, and are divided into several source files in `native/examples/` (C++) and `dotnet/examples/` (C#), as follows.
+The examples are available (and identical) in C++ and C#, and are divided into several source files in `native/examples/` (C++) and `dotnet/examples/` (C#), as follows:

 | C++                   | C#                   | Description                                                                  |
 | --------------------- | -------------------- | ---------------------------------------------------------------------------- |